S-A-P-E-R-A/Rock-Paper-Scissors--Extended/README.md

   )  #will remove for anti-buggy edition
   NormalOptions = ["rock", "paper", "scissors"]
   #Used so stRings can print duRing production
-  # To insert variables, add an f"" before the quotation marks and put the variable in {curly brackets}

   time.sleep(3)
   RoboNames = [